AdaCore/spark2014/lrm/source/introduction.rst

 Ideally any definition will be checked for soundness by the external proof tools.

-If a function can be specified in |SPARK|, then its specification can be recast as the expression of an expression function, without needing to provide an implementation for that specification.
-This means the use of ghost functions can avoid the need to provide implementations for functions used only in proof contexts: the use of an expression function in this way may not give the most efficient implementation but if the function is a ghost function it should not matter.
+If the postcondition of a function can be specified in |SPARK|, then the postcondition may be recast as the expression of an expression function making it both the postcondition and the implementation of the function.
+This is useful, particularly for ghost functions, as the expression which acts as the postcondition may not give the most efficient implementation but if the function is a ghost function this may not matter.

 *Further Ghost entities are to be added in future drafts of this document.*